打小人Beatpetty

 A freezer spell is a Hoodoo binding ritual in which a person's name — or a description of a harmful situation — is written on paper, sealed inside a container of water or another liquid, and placed in a freezer.
 The cold is believed to halt the target's ability to speak or act against the practitioner.
 It is a stopping spell, not a harming one, and it remains active only for as long as the contents stay frozen.

-A History Written in Ice — Before There Were Freezers
+A History Written in Ice

 A Hoodoo freezer spell jar being sealed with a folded name paper inside, water ready for the freezer, dim kitchen candlelight and dark shadows